 looks a little like a ball you could toss across the room — a big departure from the previous cylinder design.
 Alexa is able to answer trivia questions, execute skills, play music, and even tell jokes.

 If you’ve ever used an Echo smart speaker, the experience here is pretty similar.
-The new model just makes the experience snappier and takes a more aesthetically appealing design.
+This model makes the experience snappier and takes a more aesthetically appealing design.
 The sound is a little different: PCMag

 notes surprisingly strong bass but less clarity on the high end.